 Observed during the 9th month of the Islamic lunar calendar (see p.
 2 of Time and Space), Ramadan is a month-long time for inner reflection, self-control, and focus on God.
-During this time, Muslims who are physically able fast from dawn to sunset.
-Many Muslims believe that denying their hunger helps them to learn self-control, appreciate the difficulties of the poor, and gain spiritual renewal - by fasting, a Muslim learns to appreciate the good in life.
+During this

 During Ramadan, UAE leaders may forgive some debts and pardon criminals.
 Of note, UAE law requires Muslims and non-Muslims to refrain from eating, drinking, and smoking in public during daylight at this time.